-It was previously located in the basement of Allders department store photo.
-However, following the closure of Allders, it operates from a unit in North End Mall (previously Allders Mall), with some outside seating on North End.
+It was previously located in the basement of Allders department store (pictured).
+However, following the closure of Allders, it switched to operating from a unit in North End Mall (previously Allders Mall), with some outside seating on North End.
 Note that although its postcode begins "CR9", it's actually physically located within the CR0 postal district.
 See Locale CR9 for an explanation.

 Prior to the move, they served various teas, cakes, biscuits, Indian snacks, curries, sandwiches, and breakfasts (including the interesting-sounding "desi breakfast"); we aren't sure how much of this has survived, though they definitely still do snacks, curries, and wraps.

 Kake visited the basement location a couple of times in July 2011, the second time in the company of Sarah.
 The first time, I had chai latte (£1.95), which was unsweetened and only very subtly spiced, and some of the Indian snacks photo.

 Veg tikki (95p) was relatively spicy, with bits of red chilli in, while pakoras (£1.45 for five) were nicely fried, with a good but not over-dominant onion flavour.
 Vegetable samosa (95p) was competent enough; the pastry wasn't the best I've ever had, but at least it was proper samosa pastry rather than filo.
 On our second visit, we had some chocolate chip cookies (50p for two) which were OK but nothing special.